 We work with universities, museums, galleries, and creative and cultural industries throughout the world to develop exciting and relevant research.

-Our international activities explore new ways in which art, design, architecture and media practice, interpretation and curation contribute to knowledge and understanding of contemporary culture, society and quality of life.
+Our international research activities explore new ways in which art, design architecture and media practice, interpretation and curation contribute to contemporary culture, society and public well-being.